nzxth2/YGO_LOTD_LE_Pack_Converter/README.md

  - Converts said .txt files back to .bin files
  - Allows for modification of existing packs
  - Does not yet work for Battle Packs (Draft)
+ - Capitalization and spacing in .txt files are ignored while converting to .bin, so you don't have to worry about that
  - If a card in a .txt file can not be identified, it will be recorded in missingCards.txt
  - Check the /extra directory in the repository for a mass-converted list of all packs